Skip to Content

 It’s different than simply boiled water for drinking since your stomach produces acids.
 Your eyes, however, don’t have the ability to fight off tap water bacteria.

-This video shows a method of making homemade lens solution:
+This video shows a method of making a homemade lens solution:

 Final Thoughts